cmitchellMSS/usda-dva/documentation/hcd-agile.md

 **Why**: To build consensus about the problem statement and research objectives.

-**How**: Conducted 2 sessions with the existing SNAP Map with 1) identified team Product Owner to create a wish list of requirements and 2) with 3 identified users to align user needs to agency goals.
+**How**: Conducted 2 sessions with the existing SNAP-MAP with 1) identified team Product Owner to create a wish list of requirements and 2) with 3 identified users to align user needs to agency goals.
 The details were turned into user stories and prioritized with the Product Owners

 ### Journey Map